philippseith/signalr/README.md

 This repository contains an implementation of an SignalR server in go.
 The implementation is based on the work of David Fowler at https://github.com/davidfowl/signalr-ports.
-The server currently supports transport over WebSockets and protocol encoding in JSON.
+The server currently supports transport over http/WebSockets and TCP.
+The supported protocol encoding in JSON.